-The New Horizons Spacecraft, traveling at at 32,000 miles (51,500 kilometers) per hour, has reached the halfway point between Pluto and its new Kuiper Belt object target.
+The New Horizons Spacecraft, traveling at 32,000 miles (51,500 kilometers) per hour, has reached the halfway point between Pluto and its new Kuiper Belt object target.

-NASA’s New Horizons Spacecraft continues to travel towards the outer regions of the solar system on a path to Kuiper Belt object (KBO) 2014 MU69, which it will fly past on January 1, 2019.
+NASA’s New Horizons Spacecraft continues to travel toward the outer regions of the solar system on a path to Kuiper Belt object (KBO) 2014 MU69, which it will fly past on January 1, 2019.
 New Horizons recently passed the midway point between Pluto – its storied first target – and MU69, reaching that milestone at midnight on 8 p.m.
 ET on April 2 when it was 486.19 million miles (782.45 million kilometers) beyond Pluto.

 “It’s fantastic to have completed half the journey to our next flyby; that flyby will set the record for the most distant world ever explored in the history of civilization,” said Alan Stern, New Horizons principal investigator from the Southwest Research Institute in Boulder, Colorado.

 On April 7 the New Horizons Spacecraft will reach the halfway point in time between closest approaches to Pluto, which occurred at 7:48 a.m.
 ET on July 14, 2015, and MU69, predicted for 2 a.m.
 ET on New Year’s Day 2019.
 The gravitational tug of the sun is responsible for the nearly five-day difference between the halfway markers of distance and time.
 The spacecraft is actually getting slightly slower as it pulls away from the sun’s gravity, so the spacecraft crosses the midpoint in distance a bit before it passes the midpoint in time.

 Ready for a Rest